Application requirements

 Additional materials to send by email:

 • Three letters of recommendation received by the program application due date.
 Letters of recommendation should support the applicant’s participation in our program by specifically noting why the letter writer believes the candidate to be an ideal fit for this particular training program.
-The letters should also be letters of recommendation which discuss the characteristics and background of the candidate for why they believe the candidate has the requisite skills, background, and abilities (both research/technical and interpersonal proficiencies) to both benefit from the program and to contribute to the development of fellow trainees.
+The letters should also be letters of recommendation which discuss the characteristics and background of the candidate or why they believe the candidate has the requisite skills, background, and abilities (both research/technical and interpersonal proficiencies) to both benefit from the program and to contribute to the development of fellow trainees.

 Please continue on to the next page: Program Commitments